kdimmler2/Genomic_Prediction_RF_GB/README.md

 and contain pipeline-level logs (random_forest_training.err/out) and rule-level logs.

+The gradient boosting pipeline is run in the same way in:

+    gradient_boosting/training/

 ---

 ### 3. Validate model

 Apply trained model to validation dataset.
 Validation data must contain the same variants used during training.
+Validation datset should be entirely independent from the data used during training.
+- **Main ouputs:** A confusion matrix and the classification metrics for the validation set

+To run:

+    cd random_forest/validation
+    bash validate.sh

 ---